 - Turn on the sauté setting and add in the coconut oil.
 When the oil heats up, place the chicken in breast-down and brown.
 I move mine around a few times to brown the sides as well.

-- When the chicken is nice and brown, turn it over and sprinkle with seasoning.
+- When the chicken is nice and brown, turn it over and place it on the trivet/rack that comes with your pot.
+Add 1/2 cup water to the bottom of the pot and sprinkle the chicken with seasoning.

 - Lock the lid into place and set the valve to “sealing.”
 Select “Poultry” and then increase the type of pressure from normal to high.
 (If you have the 7-in-1, you can do that by pressing the “Adjust” button.)
-Set the time to 20 minutes.
+If your chicken is four pounds you'll want to set the time for 24 minutes.
+If it's smaller or larger, calculate how much time it should cook by multiplying the number of pounds by 6 minutes.
+So, a 3 pound chicken would be 18 minutes and a five pound chicken would be 30.